jackindisguise/hail-caesar/README.md

 # Hail Caesar
-An attempt to recreate RoM / RoT / A████ P█████ in Node.
+An attempt to recreate RoM / RoT in Node.

 # Progress
 ## Legionarius